• Skip to primary navigation

 While golden crispy crinkle cake has Middle Eastern roots, it became a viral TikTok trend in 2022 thanks to a creator named Ramena.
 Since then, it’s spread across the internet as a fun recipe to try that most Westerners aren’t familiar with.
 Crinkle cake is light yet syrupy and rich, so if you’re looking for a unique dessert that tastes a bit like baklava, then this can be your next taste test.

 In many ways, this dish is more like a custard pastry than a cake, but each piece strikes the perfect balance between airy and structured, so the name is still apt.
 Everything comes together to create a flaky yet cake-like slab of nutty sweetness.
 Thin, phyllo dough is layered sideways in a pan and baked to perfection, then drenched in a smooth custard.
 The final step is to drizzle a tangy lemon syrup over the cake to make it glisten.
-Many people top their finished dishes with crushed pistachios or powdered sugar, but there are a surprising number of variations on how to decorate and serve it.
+I top mine with crushed pistachios or powdered sugar, but there are a surprising number of variations on how to decorate and serve it.

 Endless Topping Possibilities